AyyJ/GameDex/README.md

 ## GameDex for Web
 GameDex is a web-based application that allows our users to create and manage their inventory of games.
 We like to think of it as “your game shelf for the modern day.”
-With GameDex, you can have a list of all your games in one place and even see what games your friends have!
+With GameDex, you can have a list of all your games in one place, no matter what kind of game it is!
 [https://gamedex-2d485.firebaseapp.com/](https://gamedex-2d485.firebaseapp.com/)

 ## Implementation Details